[?] Subscribe To This Site

 In reality, London River decreases while the capital city of Britain grows.
 London spread to cover 1,579 square kilometres, spilled over into the river, and thus narrowed the race.

-The following brief article is about this river.
+The following brief article is about the (Temms) river (نهر التيمز), as you pronounce it.
 If you have more information about it, you are more than welcomed to add it to this page.
 I will reward you for your contribution by some invaluable e-books to read for more knowledge or to use and benefit from them.

 As a major river in Britain and from its source on the Cotswold Hills in Gloucestershire to the North Sea, the Thames is 346 kilometres long.
 It flows through other cities including Oxford, Windsor and Reading.